TheoNorris/UK-Stand-Up/README.md

 An application programming interface (API) is a computing interface which defines interactions between multiple software intermediaries.

+## Problems Encountered

+During the project I encountered some small problems.
+The first problem I was having was how to put multiple elements into a div using a for loop.
+I solved this by plaving the elements into a variable first but this output some text saying undefined at the beginning of the variables.
+I removed this text with another variable then placed the variable into the div.
+Another problem I encountered was while viewing my website on my mobile, the description texts of the artists weren't so clear.
+I hadn't experienced this problem in chrome developer tools.
+It must be something involving resolution so I adjusted the font weight.
+I also witnessed some problems with image scalability when recieving artist images from the API's which I found relatively difficult to adjust.
+I overcame the problem with zoom and media queries.
+I acknowledge that the artist Kojey Radical's twitter link is not correct.
+I believe the API has the incorrect information.

 ## Testing

+I have tested the site manually ensuring all artists have the correct photos, bios, album covers and social links.
+I have been through each artist and checked if each album link goes to the correct album on spotify by clicking upon each link, I have checked that each social media link goes to the correct artists social media account.
+I have also gone to each link and ensured that they all open in their individual windows.

 Having written my code for my .html page I have validated it on [The W3C Markup validation service](https://validator.w3.org/).
 The same applies to my css which I have validated on [Jigsaw](https://jigsaw.w3.org/css-validator/).
+My Javascripthas been tested using [JSHint](https://jshint.com/)

 This website was tested across multiple browsers (Chrome, Safari, Firefox and Microsoft edge.)
 It is also responsive, having tested it on chrome developer tools across ipad, various iphones, samsungs etc. I have also tested it on iphone x, iphone 7, macbook